 Should I Use A Credit Card To Purchase A VPN?

-Protecting Your Credit Card When Purchasing A VPN
+Protecting Your Credit Card To Purchase A VPN

 Many VPN providers on the market these days will pride themselves on their ability to keep your traffic encrypted while you do things like shop online with your credit card.
-But how are you supposed to protect that credit card information when you don’t even have the VPN set up yet?
+But how are you supposed to protect that credit card to purchase a VPN and its information when you don’t even have the VPN set up yet?

 Well, to start, it’s important to know how a credit card transaction works when you shop for anything online — VPN or otherwise.
 When you sign onto a website that utilizes any kind of online shopping mechanism, the website itself should be encrypted by a protocol known as SSL or a Secure Sockets Layer.